HAMMER: Multi-Level Coordination of Reinforcement Learning Agents via Learned Messaging

 To confirm that the central agent is not simply forwarding a compressed version of the global information vector to all the agents, we let the independent agents learn in a fully centralized manner, using a joint observation space.
-The performance drops drastically in this case (Figure \ref{fig:centralized}).
+The performance drops drastically in this case (Figure \ref{fig:centralized}, yellow curve).
 This suggests that the central agent in \algo\ is learning to encapsulate only partial but relevant information as messages and communicates them to facilitate the learning of local agents.
-Complete information would have become too overwhelming for the localized agents to learn how to act and hence slowed the progress, as is clear by the curve (green) shown in Figure \ref{fig:centralized}.
-It has been shown that this approach does not perform well in domains like pursuit, water world and multi-agent walker earlier \cite{gupta2017cooperative}.
-We confirm the same in the cooperative navigation environment for N=3 agents as well.
+Complete information would have become too overwhelming for the localized agents to learn how to act and hence slowed the progress, as is clear by the curve shown in Figure \ref{fig:centralized}.
+It has been shown previously that this approach does not perform well in domains such as pursuit, water world and multi-agent walker \cite{gupta2017cooperative}.
+We confirm the same in the cooperative navigation environment for n=3 agents.

-To test scalability, we also tried N=5.
-The average reward per agent obtained within the training remains lesser than in the case of N=3.
-However, \algo\ still outperforms independent learning (see Figure~\ref{fig:cn-5}).
-This suggests scalability of \algo\ to a larger number of agents.
-Empirically, we found that when increasing the number of agents from three to five, performance improved when the length of the central agent's messages was increased from four to eight.
-We speculate that with larger information made accessible to the central agent, a broader bandwidth for encapsulating it was required by \algo.